County of London Electric Supply Company: Wandsworth power station

 The plant at Wandsworth power station used coal-fired boilers and Brush Universal machines coupled directly to Mordey dynamos.
 The plant was capable of supplying 40,000 8-candle-power lamps.
 In addition to the power stations, work included the laying of cables in St Luke, Clerkenwell, Wandsworth, Putney, Streatham, Clapham, Holborn and Camberwell.
+These were supplied at 6,000 Volts through stepup / stepdown transformers located at Wandsworth and remote substations.